ATLANTA EKE: THE TENNIS PIECE

 Atlanta Eke is an artist, dancer and choreographer working in Australia and internationally, currently based in Jan Juc, Victoria.
 Recent projects and performances include Mother Holding Something Horrific: The Dance (in collaboration with Claire Lamb), Australian Centre for Contemporary Art, Melbourne (2017); The Unsettling, The National, Carriageworks, Sydney (2017); Fuck You Buddy, Dark Mofo, Hobart; and Liquid Architecture Festival, Melbourne (2017); Body Of Work, Vitalstatistix, Adelaide Festival (2016); Body Of Work, Les Plateuax, La Briquetterie National Centre, Paris Dance Biennale, Paris (2016); Adelaide Festival 2016; Dancehouse, Melbourne; and Perth Institute for Contemporary Art (2015–16); and Miss Universal, Gertrude Contemporary, Melbourne (2015).
 In 2014 Eke was awarded the inaugural Keir Choreographic Award.

-Performances as part of The Tennis Piece will occur at 7pm during the opening event.
+Performances as part of The Tennis Piece at 7pm during the opening event.

 Saturday 9 February, 2pm